-England Six Nations Squad 2018: Team to play Wales announced
+England Six Nations Squad 2018: Team to play Ireland announced

 There are eight uncapped players in England's Six Nations squad as coach Eddie Jones throws a few curve balls ahead of the defence of their title